AlexandreArduino/os/README.md

     - enable paging
     - set up the CPU in long mode
     - load the main function of the kernel

+# II) Kernel

+The kernel is the brain of the Operating System.
+Here, it is written in C/C++/ASM.
+It has do to a lot of things and it main directory in kernel/.

+# III) Dev

+The dev/ directory is just here to test class, functions in dev.

  PS : The readme is not finished!